3 Girl Scouts, adult killed when truck driver hits troop in Wisconsin

 A cause of the crash was not released by police.

-The Chippewa Falls Police Department in a statement posted to Facebook Saturday evening called it a “truly horrific incident” and extended its condolences to the victims and their families.
+In a statement on Facebook on Saturday evening, Chippewa Falls police called the accident a "truly horrific incident" and extended their condolences.

-"Our thoughts and prayers go out to the families, friends, fellow students, fellow scouts and everyone else impacted by this," the Chippewa Falls Police Department said.
+"Our thoughts and prayers go out to the families, friends, fellow students, fellow scouts and everyone else impacted by this," police said.
 "Truly, as a community, this affects everyone one of us.
 Something very precious has been lost and nothing can bring it back.
-We grieve with you.”
+We grieve with you."